sounddrill31/linoffice/README.md

 If you need to re-create the .desktop files you can do it by running `./setup.sh --desktop`.

+If your Windows VM installs successfully but Office doesn't seem to be installed, you can trigger a re-installation using `.setup.sh --installoffice`.

 If you want to re-run the script that tidies up the Windows File Explorer you can run `./setup.sh --firstrun`.

 ### Feedback & Troubleshooting